Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 507         return macroops
 ```
 When we look at the MicroAssembler class once again,
-it only has one function definition, *assemble*.
+it has one function definition, *assemble*.
 As shown in the line 504,
 it parses asm with the help of yacc parser
 and generates macroops as a result (shown in line 505).

+## Python Yacc
 Before we delve into the parse function,
 we have to understand that
-yacc parser needs three prerequisites to parse something:
+yacc parser and its meta-data required to parse something:
 *lex, grammar, input to be parsed.*

 ### What to parse? microcode implementation of macroops